 9.2.
 Client further represents and warrants that:

-- it shall conduct Client’s Program at all times in accordance with applicable laws, Fitbit’s Wellness Community Pledge and Fitbit’s Research Pledge, as applicable.
+b) with respect to Client’s use of Fitbit-branded Products & Services, it shall conduct Client’s Program at all times in accordance with applicable laws, Fitbit’s Wellness Community Pledge and Fitbit’s Research Pledge, as applicable.

 9.3.
 Fitbit will not be liable for breach of any of the representations, warranties, covenants, or other terms in these Client Terms to the extent that the breach arises from: